-A chromosome microarray is a powerful tool used to look at sub microscopic changes in our genetic information that may impact health or development.
+A chromosome microarray (CMA or molecular karyotype) is a powerful tool used to look at very small changes in our genetic information that may affect health and/or normal development.

-A chromosome microarray in the paediatric setting is used to identify sub-microscopic genetic changes in DNA that may be the cause of developmental or other health problems in children.
+A chromosome microarray in the paediatric setting is used to identify very small changes in our genetic information (DNA) that may be the cause of developmental or other health concerns in children.
+It is a more powerful test than a conventional chromosome analysis (karyotype).

 These small changes in DNA are known as copy number variants (CNVs).
 A CNV is a small piece of extra or missing DNA (duplications and deletions).
 Everyone has CNVs in their DNA and most do not affect health.
 However, some CNVs are known or highly suspected to affect health and development.

-A microarray replaces most tests looking at microdeletion and microduplication syndromes (eg Di-George syndrome), but does not replace all other genetic investigations.
+A microarray replaces most tests looking for CNVs (e.g. microdeletion and microduplication syndromes), but does not replace all other genetic investigations.
 Tests with complex genetics, like fragile X syndrome, need to be requested and performed separately.
-For specific information on microarray testing, please contact the laboratory.

 How much does a paediatric microarray cost?